geosolutions-it/doc-cread/datapublisher-geonode-master/source/data/data.rst

 ##############

 C-READ GeoNode System is a web-based application platform for developing geospatial information systems (GIS) and for deploying spatial data infrastructures (SDI).
-The user interface of C-READ GeoNode System as well as the organizational hierarchy of data follows this breakdown:
+The user interface of C-READ GeoNode System, as well as the hierarchical organization of data, follows this breakdown:

 - Category 1: Meteorological and Hydrological Data and Projections
 - Category 2: Hazards and Risks